bradymholt/geekytidbits.com/posts/2025-09-24-sql-join-strategies-and-performance/index.md

 ## Hash Map Join

 The Hash Map join strategy works by building a hash table in memory for one of the input tables (usually the smaller one) based on the join key.
 Then, it scans the other input table and for each row, it "probes" the hash table to find matching rows.
 This strategy is very efficient for large, unsorted tables and can handle large datasets well, as long as there is enough memory to hold the hash table.
-However, if the hash table is too large to fit in memory, PostgreSQL may need to write it to disk, which can slow down performance.
+However, if the hash table is too large to fit in memory, PostgreSQL may need to write it to disk (called a 'spill'), which can slow down performance.
 It is a very flexible strategy and can be thought of as a workhorse as it is often used in practice.

 The Hash Map join requires an equality condition (e.g., `ON a.id = b.a_id`) and is not suitable for non-equality joins.